CoAntrimMan/BibleStudy/Matthew/Matthew 21.md

 The 2nd time he came down with a message of peace.

 With Christ things are reversed.
-His 1st coming was in peace His second will be in judgement
+His 1st coming was in peace His second will be in judgement.

+**Psalm 5** - Speaks of the wicked and the house of prayer, those that will stand before the Lord.

+**"Destroy thou them, O God; let them fall by their own counsels"** This is what Christ does here in Matthew 21.